wkhayrattee/training-phpextensions/MyFirstSteps/02/readme.md

 ## My Questions

 1. With regards to `STANDARD_MODULE_HEADER`, what are the scenarios when a ***STANDARD_MODULE_HEADER*** can occur?
+  * STANDARD\_MODULE\_HEADER (defined in Zend/zend\_moudles.h) contains information about the PHP runtime the extension was built for.
+Specifically, things like ZEND\_MODULE\_API\_NO indicating the PHP version, and ZEND\_DEBUG and USING\_ZTS to indicate essential build flags.
 2. What's the meaning of **ABI**?
+  * Application Binary Interface.
+Similar in principle to API (which deals with source code interfaces), ABI deals with the specific function pointers being invoked and the types of its arguments/returns.
+This aren't necessarily 1:1 mappings, since a macro or inline function may define a concrete API, but it can map to an arbitrarily different ABI.
 3. Where is the `PHP_FE` defined so I can see it's full definition?
+  * `main/php.h` maps a bunch of `Zend` APIs to PHP names.
+Originally this was intended to make PHP be engine independent, but that never really came to fruition.  `PHP_FE` maps to `ZEND_FE`, which you can find in `Zend/zend_API.h`.
 4. I got a warning **Clock skew detected**, see below in observation.
 How to fix it?
 (I have tried all suggestions in [here](https://stackoverflow.com/questions/3824500/compiling-c-on-remote-linux-machine-clock-skew-detected-warning), but in vain)
+  * It generally means that the times associated with your source files (atime, mtime, ctime) are in the future according to the system where you are compiling.
+Make sure your system clock is correct.

 ## My Observations